conzty01/RA_Scheduler/schedule/README.md

 ```

 ### [/runScheduler](https://localhost:5000/schedule/api/runScheduler)
-API Method that runs the duty scheduler for the given
+API Method that runs that queues a request for the duty
-Res Hall and month.
-Any users associated with the staff
+scheduler to be run for the given Res Hall and month.
+Any users associated with the staff that have an
-that have an auth_level of HD will not be scheduled.
+auth_level of HD or above will not be scheduled.

 Required Auth Level (Role): _**≥ AHD**_ <br />
 Accepted Method(s): _**POST**_